Law student programs practice areas

 Our work

-The Legal Services Branch of the Family Responsibility Office (FRO) provides representation and assistance to the Director of the Family Responsibility Office.
-It is under the enforcement of Family Support Orders, which operates under the authority of the Family Responsibility and Support Arrears Enforcement Act (FRSAEA).
+The Legal Services Branch provides representation and assistance to the Director of the Family Responsibility Office in the enforcement of Family Support Orders under the Family Responsibility and Support Arrears Enforcement Act.

-• providing legal advice to the Director’s Office on related legislation, including the registration and enforcement of orders under the Interjurisdictional Support Orders Act and in respect to the Hague Convention on the Civil Aspects of International Child Abduction
+In addition, the branch provides legal advice to the Director’s Office on related legislation, including the registration and enforcement of foreign jurisdiction orders under the Interjurisdictional Support Orders Act and in respect to the Hague Convention on the Civil Aspects of International Child Abduction.

 Our students